 Module leader: Dr Alexander Orakhelashvili

-The law of international organisations is one of the most popular areas of public international law and has been a central subject of research of many worldwide leading scholars of international law.
-Moreover, international organisations occupy increasing place in international life, manifested through counter-terrorist operations of the UN, expansion of the EU's competence, as well as multiple peace operations in various parts of the world.
+The law of international organisations is one of the most popular areas of public international law and is taught in many universities in the UK, Europe and North America.
+It has been a central subject of research of many worldwide leading scholars of international law.
+Moreover, international organisations occupy increasing places in international life, manifested through counter-terrorist operations of the UN, expansion of the EU's competence, as well as multiple peace operations in various parts of the world.

 Legal issues of international organisations are relevant in multiple contexts.
 They arise not only in terms of the work of those organisations themselves, but also in relation to such areas of law as EU law, the European Convention on Human Rights and generally before national courts notably including English courts.
 Questions of how far the competence of international organisations can reach and what the limits on this competence are regularly arise internationally as well as nationally, for instance in the law of ECHR, counter-terrorist operations and immunities.

-This module will place all pertinent issues of international organisations in context with other pertinent issues of international, European and English law so that it finds a broader appeal for students who would be keen to increase their awareness with multiple aspects of the dynamics of international organisations.
-The course is taught in a comparative perspective, highlighting peculiarities of various organisations regarding the particular questions of applicable law.
+The module will place all pertinent issues of international organisations in context with other pertinent issues of international, European and English law so that it finds a broader appeal for students who would be keen to increase their awareness with multiple aspects of the dynamics of international organisations.
+It will be taught in a comparative perspective of highlighting peculiarities of various organisations regarding the particular questions of applicable law.